 Is Mr Robot a glimpse into our tech-onomic future?

-The internet’s favourite fictional Robin Hood (Elliot Alderson) has finally hung up his hoodie, forcing us to return to our own parallel reality.
+The internet’s favourite fictional Robin Hood (Elliot Alderson) – the guy who showed us why to use a VPN, has finally hung up his hoodie, forcing us to return to our own parallel reality.

 For those who have not yet plugged into Mr Robot (using a dVPN?), the series follows hacktivist group “fsociety” who are on a mission to take down conglomerate E Corp and consequently erase the world’s debt.